 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE SEE MY FULL DISCLOSURE POLICY FOR DETAILS.

-This zesty Italian Pasta Salad recipe has all of the elements of a Chopped Italian Salad but in pasta salad form: abundant veggies, fresh cheeses, and a sweet and tangy Italian dressing.
+This Zesty Italian Pasta Salad recipe has all of the elements of a Chopped Italian Salad but in pasta salad form: abundant veggies, fresh cheeses, and a sweet and tangy Italian dressing.

-This cold pasta salad with Italian dressing recipe makes a huge batch!
+This cold pasta salad with an Italian dressing recipe makes a huge batch!
 It will serve about 12 people as a main dish or 18-24 as a side dish!
 This salad makes it perfect for summertime cookouts, get-togethers, and potlucks.

 Zesty Italian Pasta Salad Recipe

 To me, summertime screams quick and easy meals.
 Pasta salads are it when it’s too hot to heat the kitchen.
 I find myself making pasta salads just about every week, and a giant salad like this pasta salad usually gets us through 2 dinners and a few lunches.

 There are differing beliefs when it comes to freezing pasta salads.
 Some believe that it changes the texture of the pasta too much.
 Others believe that while it does change the texture a tad, there are a few steps you can take to assist in a better outcome.

 This dish has all of the elements of your favorite chopped Italian salad but in pasta salad form, including a sweet and tangy Italian dressing that’s ah-mazing!

 My daughter loves this pasta salad for school lunches, and I often bring it to cookouts or potlucks because this recipe serves a ton!